RitishBandi30/DIS-P16/README.md

 Overview:
 Short introduction to our project:
-Our project is mapreduce program that finds the maximum number of gold medals and total number of medals won by each country at the Olympics.
+Our project is mapreduce program that finds the maximum number of gold medals and highest number of silver medals won by each country at the  2016 Olympics.

 Process:
 Initially, our input file is filtered and copied into a text file and is feed to the mapper program to retrieve required fields of dataset.
 Output of mapper program is sorted & shuffled before passing it to the reducer program.
-In reducer program, we apply maximum aggregate function to generate maximum gold medals and total number of medals(gold, silver and bronze) won by each country at Olympics.
+In reducer program, we apply maximum aggregate function to generate maximum gold medals and number of silver medals won by each country at 2016 Olympics.

 Initialize (do these just once when setting up the project):
 Clone a copy of repository to your c:\44564 folder.